qaware/majx/README.md

 structure and values.

-You provide a JSON document, that you wish to test - lets call it the **actual JSON document** along another JSON document that resembles the things you with to verify - lets call this one the **pattern JSON document**.
+You provide a JSON document, that you wish to test - lets call it the **actual JSON document** along with another JSON document that resembles the things you with to verify - lets call this one the **pattern JSON document**.

 The main idea of this lib is that we try to let you express almost all of your expectations in a flexible, readable and concise way within the **pattern JSON document**.
 To achieve this, the **pattern JSON document** may contain magic